-W-2 requires W-2 participants not exempt from work requirements due to temporary incapacitation to engage in work activities beginning the first month of assistance.
-A.ii.
-Work Requirements above addresses Wisconsin's requirements for a parent or caretaker receiving assistance under the program to engage in work.
+Wisconsin requires W-2 participants not exempt from work requirements due to temporary incapacitation to engage in work activities beginning the first month of assistance.
+A.ii., "Work Requirements," above addresses Wisconsin's requirements for a parent or caretaker receiving assistance under the program to engage in work.

-- v.
-Elder Care (42 USC 602(a)(1)(B)(v)) Indicate whether the State intends to assist individuals to train for, seek, and maintain employment: - (I) Providing direct care in a long-term care facility (as such terms are defined under section 2011); or - (II) In other occupations related to elder care determined appropriate by the State for which the State identifies an unmet need for service personnel, and, if so, shall include an overview of such assistance.
+v.
+Elder Care (42 U.S.C.
+602(a)(1)(B)(v))

+Indicate whether the State intends to assist individuals to train for, seek, and maintain employment:

+- (I) Providing direct care in a long-term care facility (as such terms are defined under section 2011); or - (II) In other occupations related to elder care determined appropriate by the State for which the State identifies an unmet need for service personnel, and, if so, shall include an overview of such assistance.

-The W-2 program provides assistance to eligible individuals to train for, seek and maintain employment that includes providing direct care in a long-term care facility (as terms are defined for the TANF program under section 1397j of Title IV-A of the Social Security Act).
-The W-2 program's job skills training, work experience and job retention services provided for Trial Job, CSJ, and W-2 T participants often include training and employment services for certified nursing assistants (CNAs), home health aides, and other personal and health care aide positions.
-The W-2 program's case management services provide on-going employment retention services for positions that include CNAs, home health aides, and other personal and health care aides.
+The W-2 program provides assistance to eligible individuals to train for, seek, and maintain employment that includes providing direct care in a long-term care facility (as terms are defined for the TANF program under section 1397j of Title IV-A of the Social Security Act).
+The W-2 program's job skills training, work experience, and job retention services provided for TEMP, CSJ, and W-2 T participants often include training and employment services for Certified Nursing Assistants (CNAs), home health aides, and other personal and health care aide positions.
+The W-2 program's case management services provide ongoing employment retention services for positions that include CNAs, home health aides, and other personal and health care aides.

-DCF will coordinate with Wisconsin DHS, Bureau of Aging and Disability Resources, and the Wisconsin Department of Workforce Development Office of Economic Advisors to plan for and help address Wisconsin's anticipated shortage of health care workers for the increasing elder population.
+DCF will coordinate with DHS's Bureau of Aging and Disability Resources and the Department of Workforce Development to plan for and help address Wisconsin's anticipated shortage of health care workers for the increasing elder population.
 The goal of this coordination is to proactively identify geographic movement within Wisconsin of the elder population and the workers who provide health care services, eldercare labor shortage issues, and other eldercare issues.
 DCF will share this information with W-2 agencies.
 W-2 agencies are required to keep informed of local economic trends and provide employment services, including job skills training and job development, based on those trends.

-In October 2013, DCF entered into a Memorandum of Understanding with the College of Menominee Nation for W-2 agencies to use available slots in the college's Nursing Career Ladder Program for training eligible W-2 participants to be CNAs and to advance any eligible CNAs to be Licensed Practical Nurses.
+In October 2013, DCF entered into a Memorandum of Understanding with the College of the Menominee Nation (CMN) for W-2 agencies to use available slots in the college's Nursing Career Ladder Program for training eligible W-2 participants to be CNAs and to advance any eligible CNAs to be Licensed Practical Nurses.
 The program pays for tuition, fees, and books for the course, State Certification testing, nurse training, licensing, any general education courses, and tutoring as necessary.
 CMN provides expertise in student support services to help alleviate barriers that individual students may have in careers in the health professions.